 Spaghetti carbonara recipe is a classic Italian dish which makes for a brilliant mid-week dinner.
 It’s quick and easy to make with egg, Parmesan and plenty of pancetta.
-This recipe serves 2 people and will take around 15-20 mins to prepare and cook.
+This recipe serves two people and will take around 15-20 mins to prepare and cook.
 This traditional carbonara recipe is a real favourite!
-Infused with salted pancetta, plenty of Parmesan and a clove of garlic, it’s the perfect family meal.
-This pasta dish uses 1 egg and 2 egg yolks to make it richer in flavour and texture.
-If you don’t have any pancetta in the fridge, you could use bacon instead.
+Infused with salty pancetta, plenty of Parmesan and a clove of garlic, it’s the perfect family meal.
+This pasta dish uses one egg but two egg yolks to make it richer in flavour and texture.
+If you don’t have any pancetta in the fridge, you could always use bacon instead.
+Slice off the fat first and fry it on low heat in the pan you’re going to cook in until it’s crispy to get all the smoky bacon flavour out of it.
+If you keep the crispy bits to the side you can always sprinkle them on top after for a real treat!
 Follow our step-by-step video guide for delicious pasta every time.
 If you want to give this pasta a twist add a handful of chestnut mushrooms to make a mushroom carbonara.
 You could also add spinach and tenderstem broccoli to the pasta too.
 Leftovers can be stored in an airtight container in the fridge for up to 2 days.
 Make sure you reheat thoroughly before serving.

 Watch how to make Spaghetti carbonara

 - 175g spaghetti or linguine

 - 65g diced pancetta, or smoked streaky bacon, snipped

 Boil the pasta in a large pan of boiling salted water.